[beeps – electronic lock and vault door opening]

-Friend somebody in Africa on Face book and it's like "oh yes.
-Sure."
-But I mean that's so extraordinary.
-It's amazing that can happen and so it's really important to keep that context in mind and what I would like to see specifically and it's starting to happen is the gaming industry is really starting to tackle some of this problems a lot more.
+Friend somebody in Africa on Face book and it's like, "Oh yes, sure."
+But I mean, that's so extraordinary.
+It's amazing that can happen and so it's really important to keep that context in mind and what I would like to see specifically and it's starting to happen is the gaming industry is really starting to tackle some of these problems a lot more.

 Dr. Biology: So is Fate of the World one of those types of games?

 David: It is.
 It's interesting.
 I haven't played it.
 It hasn't come out yet but I have talked to the developer and he says it's been fascinating watching what people do because you can pull cards about what you're going to do.
 And so you have the option of installing all of the renewable energy you want and doing all these things or you have the option of nuking a country.
 It's pretty morbid but he says what happens, this is the first time around, most people including the scientists they try to destroy everything and see how fast that can happen.